daormar/debasher/doc/design_doc_resident.md

 ## Glossary (Glosario)

 The precise meaning of the words this document uses, in the order in which they build on each other; the Spanish equivalent is in parentheses.
 In Spanish "registro" can mean both the log and one of its entries, so here the log is the "log" and a record is an "entrada del log".
 Identifiers in backticks are names that exist in the code or that have been decided.
-The terms of the "Input log" group describe the redesign decided on 2026-09-20: until the input-log step of the order of implementation closes, the code still has the older log, one file per port and epoch, which earlier text calls the "message log".
+Earlier text called the input log the "message log" and its replay "drain"; both names are gone from the code.
 The vocabulary of the guarantees (deterministic, idempotent, chaos test, durability level) is defined in the Contract, where it is used.

 ### Program and topology